pokir/arduino-bare-metal-blinking-led/README.md

 # arduino-bare-metal-blinking-led

+Just an educational project to learn more about how Arduino works.

-Make the red LED on the Circuit Playground blink without using the Arduino IDE.
+Makes the red LED on the Circuit Playground blink without using the Arduino IDE.

 This repository follows [this video](https://www.youtube.com/watch?v=j4xw8QomkXs), but using an Adafruit Circuit Playground instead of an Arduino UNO.